Cyber Essentials Access Control Explained

-Every active user account in your organisation facilitates access to devices and applications, and to sensitive business information.
+Every active user account in your organisation facilitates access to devices, applications, and sensitive business information.
 By ensuring that only authorised individuals have user accounts, and that they are granted only as much access as they need to perform their role, you reduce the risk of information being stolen or damaged.

 Now consider that if a user opens a malicious URL or email attachment, any associated malware is typically executed with the privilege level of the account that user is currently operating.
-Clearly, you must take special care over the allocation and use of privileged accounts.
+This is why organisations must take special care over the allocation and use of privileged accounts.